Trump's incoming chief of staff is a former lobbyist. She'll face a raft of special interests

 Associated Press

-WASHINGTON (AP) — As Donald Trump prepares to return to power, his victory is likely to embolden those who think they can get his ear.
-That raises the prospect that his second administration could face many of the same perils as his first, which was sidetracked by foreign lobbying scandals.
-That will test the ability of Susie Wiles, his incoming chief of staff, to manage a growing number of high-powered figures — including Trump’s children, his son-in-law Jared Kushner and billionaires like Elon Musk.
-Wiles herself is a former lobbyist, but Trump’s transition team rejected any suggestion that her history would make her susceptible to pressure.
+WASHINGTON (AP) — As Donald Trump prepares to return to the White House, his election victory is likely to embolden those who think they can get his ear.
+There’s the prospect that his second administration could face many of the same perils as his first, when there were influence-peddling scandals.
+That will test the ability of Susie Wiles, his incoming chief of staff, to manage a growing number of high-powered figures such as Trump’s children, son-in-law Jared Kushner and billionaires like Elon Musk.
+Wiles herself is a former lobbyist, but Trump’s transition team rejected any suggestion that her past work would make her susceptible to pressure.